Updated May 25th, 2018

 Everything, as befits the fully redesigned edition of Honda’s popular minivan.
-The first all-new Odyssey since model-year 2011, the ’18 aims to amp up this family hauler’s blend of roominess, road manners, and rug-rat amenities.
+The first all-new Odyssey since model-year 2011, the ’18 amps up this family hauler’s blend of roominess, road manners, and rug-rat amenities.
 The styling is sleeker, the body structure lighter yet stronger.
-There’s more power, but the promise of better mileage.
-Front seaters can now observe those in back on a video screen and speak to them through the Odyssey’s audio speakers — even talk through their headphones.
+There’s more power, yet better mileage.
+Front seaters can now observe those in back on a video screen and speak to them through the Odyssey’s audio speakers – and even through their headphones.

-This is the fifth-generation Odyssey – the original debuted for 1995 – and it enters a segment that’s been in decline for a decade as buyers flock instead to crossover SUVs.
-Once a 1.6-million-annual sales market with some 15 entries, today’s minivan class contains just six nameplates; sales totaled around 491,000 for 2016, a 6-percent decline for 2015.
-Still, automakers recognize a loyal following for these remarkably versatile vehicles and development of Odyssey competitors continues.
-Chrysler launched its all-new Pacifica for model-year 2017, and Toyota gave its ’17 Sienna a new engine and plans to redesign the vehicle for model-year ’19.
+This is the fifth-generation Odyssey – the original debuted for 1995 – and it enters a segment that’s been in decline for a decade as buyers flock to crossover SUVs.
+Once a 1.6-million-annual sales market with some 15 entries, today’s minivan class contains just five nameplates; sales totaled around 491,000 for 2016, a 6-percent decline from 2015.
+Nissan dropped its Quest minivan for model-year ’17, but other automakers recognize a loyal following for these remarkably versatile vehicles.
+The redesigned Odyssey faces the all-new Pacifica that Chrysler launched for model-year 2017.
+And Toyota gave its ’17 Sienna a new engine and plans to redesign it for model-year ’19.

-Yes, but consider it an evolution of the look introduced with the fourth-generation model.
-Alterations to the “flying-wing” grille are subtle, although top-line models are now available with LED headlamps versus the previous xenon units.
-The taillamps are larger and no longer horizontally linked by taillamp-colored plastic.
+Yes, but consider it an evolution of the look introduced with the 2011 Odyssey.
+Alterations to the “flying-wing” grille are subtle, although Touring and Elite models are now available with LED headlamps versus the previous xenon units.
+The taillamps are larger and no longer horizontally linked by a red plastic strip.
 The reverse-tapered rear roof pillars return, but now they’re partially outlined in black for a trendy “floating pillar” look.

-The biggest exterior change is along the body sides, which now carries deeply sculpted wave forms.
-The aft beltline retains the distinctive but odd “lightning-bolt” drop-down introduced with the 2011 Odyssey, but its angles are far less severe.
+The biggest exterior change is along the body sides, which now have deeply sculpted wave forms.
+The aft beltline retains the distinctive but odd “lightning-bolt” drop-down introduced for 2011, but its angles are far less severe.
 And for the first time, the channels along which the sliding side doors open are hidden in the base of the rear windows rather than slicing through the rear fenders.

 The all-new cabin retains a light, airy feel, but looks and feels more sophisticated.
-That’s driven home by the dashboard, which has a soft-touch surface and a bright, easy-to-ready digital-instrument cluster in place of round analog gauges.
-In a major change, a single, central-dashboard screen replaces a redundant dual-screen setup.
-The high-def 8-incher is mounted in the current tablet-type fashion rather than integrated into the dashboard face.
+That’s driven home by the dashboard, which has a soft-touch surface and a bright, easy-to-read digital-instrument cluster in place of round analog gauges.
+In a major departure, transmission gear selection is now controlled by center-console-mounted buttons rather than a traditional shift lever.
+Another big change: a single, central-dashboard screen replaces a redundant dual-screen setup.
+The rental-fleet-oriented LX model has a 5-inch display.
+The others get a high-def 8-incher mounted in the current tablet-type fashion rather than integrated into the dashboard face.

-Final trim-grade details hadn’t been released in time for this report, but expect the 2018 LX model to again come with seating for seven while other Odysseys accommodate up to eight via a removable center cushion in their second row.
-That second row is Honda’s Magic Slide design, which, with the center section removed, enables you to part the outboard seats or move them together.
-That provides third-row pass-through options – even with two child seats in place.
-It can also help regulate sibling quarrels.
-The center-most seat can also slide forward, putting a child within easier reach of a front-seat occupant.
+The LX again comes with seating for seven while other Odysseys accommodate up to eight via a removable center cushion in their second row.
+That second-row setup is Honda’s Magic Slide design.
+Remove the center section and you can slide the outboard seats apart or move them together, creating third-row pass-through options – even with two child seats in place.
+Separating them, of course, can also help regulate sibling quarrels.
+And the seat in the center position can also slide forward, putting the infant in that Chicco Keyfit 30 within easier reach of a front-seat occupant.

 Any mechanical changes?